JayStecki/OpenStreetMapAPIdoc/docs/endpoints_(API_calls)/create_note.md

 </div>

-Creates a new note for a specific geographic location (==longitude== and ==latitude== required) - which allows administrators/users to verify map data.
+Creates a new note for a specific geographic location (==longitude== and ==latitude== required), which allows administrators/users to verify map data.

-!!! note "If the request is made as an authenticated user, the note is associated to that user account."
+!!! note "If the request is made as an authenticated user, the note is associated with that user's account."
     If the OAuth access token used does not have the `allow_write_notes` permission, it is created as an anonymous note instead.

 ### Request